the-road-to-learn-react/the-road-to-react-german/manuscript/react-maintenance/performance.md

 B:List
 ~~~~~~~

+Sehen wir und dies genauer an: Die an die List-Komponente übergebene `list` ist dieselbe, der `onRemoveItem`-Callback-Handler aber nicht.
+Wenn die App erneut gerendert wird, wird immer eine neue Version des Handlers erstellt.
+Zuvor haben wir den `useCallback`-Hook verwendet, um dieses Verhalten zu verhindern, indem wir eine Funktion nur bei einem erneuten Rendern erstellten (wenn sich eine ihrer Abhängigkeiten geändert hat).
+Ergänzen wir dies jetzt bei `handleRemoveStory`:

 The `list` passed to the List component is the same, but the `onRemoveItem` callback handler isn't.
 If the App component re-renders, it always creates a new version of this callback handler.
-Earlier, we used React's useCallback Hook to prevent this behavior, by creating a function only on a re-render (if one of its dependencies has changed).
+Earlier, we used React's useCallacbk Hook to prevent this behavior, by creating a function only on a re-render (if one of its dependencies has changed).

 {title="src/App.js",lang="javascript"}
 ~~~~~~~